openharmony/docs/en/application-dev/reference/arkui-ts/ts-offscreencanvasrenderingcontext2d.md

           .height('100%')
           .backgroundColor('#ffff00')
           .onReady(() =>{
-            var offContext = this.offCanvas.getContext("2d", this.settings)
+            let offContext = this.offCanvas.getContext("2d", this.settings)
             offContext.rect(20, 20, 100, 100) // Create a 100*100 rectangle at (20, 20)
             offContext.stroke()
-            var image = this.offCanvas.transferToImageBitmap()
+            let image = this.offCanvas.transferToImageBitmap()
             this.context.transferFromImageBitmap(image)
           })
       }